Clock Auctions Augmented with Unreliable Advice: Preliminaries

-To analyze the performance of a clock auction $\mech$, we consider its worst-case approximation guarantee.
-On an instance $I$, let $I$ denote the welfare obtained by the clock auction on $I$ and $\opt(I)$ denote the maximum social welfare among all feasible sets in $I$.
-Then, $\mech$ obtains $\alpha$-approximation of the optimal social welfare for a class of instances $\mathcal{I}$ if
+To analyze the performance of a clock auction \( \mech \), we consider its worst-case approximation guarantee.
+On an instance \( I \), let \( I \) denote the welfare obtained by the clock auction on \( I \) and \( \opt(I) \) denote the maximum social welfare among all feasible sets in \( I \).
+Then, \( \mech \) obtains an \( \alpha \)-approximation of the optimal social welfare for a class of instances \( \mathcal{I} \) if

-\paragraph{The water-filling clock auction}
+\paragraph{The Water-Filling Clock Auction.}

-The central result of \cite{CGS22} is a deterministic clock auction called the ``water-filling clock auction'', i.e., WFCA, which achieves the (near) optimal approximation guarantee of $O(\log{n})$ any any family of instances where $\feasible$ is downward-closed.
-The WFCA computes the revenue of each set in each round and marks the set of bidders $W$ with highest revenue as the ``conditional winners'' and increments the price of the lowest priced bidders outside $W$.
+The central result of \cite{CGS22} is a deterministic clock auction called the “Water-Filling Clock Auction” (WFCA), which achieves the (near) optimal approximation guarantee of \( O(\log{n}) \) for any family of instances where \( \feasible \) is downward-closed.
+The WFCA computes the revenue of each set in each round and marks the set of bidders \( W \) with the highest revenue as the “conditional winners” and increments the price of the lowest-priced bidders outside \( W \).
 This, intuitively, makes sense since the revenue of a set is a lower bound on its remaining possible welfare.
 As the WFCA is an important subroutine in our auctions, we include pseudocode for it here as Subroutine \ref{alg:wfca} for completion.

 We summarize two critical features of the WFCA shown in \cite{CGS22} that we use in our analysis as Lemma \ref{lem:WFCA-rev-monotone} below.
-We note that the authors of \cite{CGS22} show that the WFCA achieves a $4\log{n}$-approximation \cite[Theorem 2]{CGS22}.
-The first theorem demonstrates a slightly stronger guarantee that is more useful for our bounds, namely that the welfare achieved is a $2H_n$-approximation where $H_n = \sum_{i =1}^{n}{1/i}$ is the $n$-th harmonic number.
-It is known that $H_n$ is asymptotically $O(\log{n})$.
+We note that the authors of \cite{CGS22} show that the WFCA achieves a \( 4\log{n} \)-approximation \cite[Theorem 2]{CGS22}.
+The proof of this theorem demonstrates a slightly stronger guarantee that is more useful for our bounds, namely that the welfare achieved is a \( 2H_n \)-approximation, where \( H_n = \sum_{i =1}^{n}{1/i} \) is the \( n \)-th harmonic number.
+It is known that \( H_n \) is asymptotically \( O(\log{n}) \).

-\begin{lemma}[\citet{CGS22}] The Water-filling Clock Auction is \emph{revenue monotone}, i.e., the sum of prices of bidders in the set with the highest sum of prices is monotonically increasing throughout the WFCA.
-In addition, the WFCA obtains a $2H_n$-approximation to the optimal social welfare in any downward-closed set system. \end{lemma}
+\begin{lemma}[\cite{CGS22}] The Water-Filling Clock Auction is \emph{revenue monotone}, i.e., the sum of prices of bidders in the set with the highest sum of prices is monotonically increasing throughout the WFCA.
+In addition, the WFCA obtains a \( 2H_n \)-approximation to the optimal social welfare in any downward-closed set system. \end{lemma}